 Indications for CUBICIN:

 Susceptible complicated skin and skin structure infections (cSSSI) in adults and pediatrics (1–17yrs).
-S. aureus bacteremia including MRSA and MSSA right-sided endocarditis in adults.
+S. aureus bacteremia in adults (including MRSA and MSSA right-sided endocarditis) and in pediatrics (1–17yrs).

 Limitations Of use: